-A home remodel has two distinct phases: the science and the art.
-The science is the structure—the framing, the plumbing, the electrical systems that make your home functional.
+Every home remodel has two parts: the science and the art.
+The science is the structure—the framing, plumbing, and electrical systems that make your home work.
 The art is what makes it feel like yours.
 This is where finish carpentry comes in.
-Think of it as the final brushstroke on a masterpiece.
-It’s the intricate, visible woodwork that adds personality, elegance, and a sense of intention to every room.
-But what is finish carpentry beyond just adding trim?
-It’s a specialized craft that demands an incredible eye for detail, a steady hand, and a deep understanding of design, turning raw materials into the beautiful, defining features of your home.
+Think of it as the final, defining brushstroke on a masterpiece.
+It’s the intricate woodwork that adds personality, elegance, and a sense of true luxury to every room.
+So, what is finish carpentry beyond just installing trim?
+It’s a specialized craft that demands a keen eye for detail and a deep understanding of design, turning a house into your custom home.

 Key Takeaways